ropensci-archive/wishlist/contributing.md

 # To add an R package to the wish list, follow these guidelines below.

 First search the issues to make sure someone hasn't already listed it before.
-You can also look at the [wiki page](https://github.com/ropensci/wishlist/wiki) for faster browsing.
+(Search the [issues page](https://github.com/ropensci/wishlist/issues))

 Your idea not on that list?
 OK, now create an issue with the following information: